 For instance, a crevice tool like this crevice attachment can help you clean hard-to-reach areas around your room’s edges.
 Or, if you have high-pile or area rugs, a mini-motorized brush can remove dust embedded in the long carpet fibers.

-Finally, an upholstery attachment can allow you to vacuum furniture without damaging the fabric.
+An upholstery attachment allows you to vacuum furniture without damaging the fabric.

 Start slowly and vacuum in strokes between three and four feet in length.
 Then, move sideways to begin the next pass.